BillyBain/billybain/README.md

 ### Billy Bain

-I'm currently a UNH Coding Bootcamp stundent.
-I'm currently working on the learning proceess of coding.
+I'm a UNH Coding Bootcamp graduate.
+I'm currently looking to start my career as a developer.

 <!--
 **BillyBain/billybain** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.